jarviscanada/jarvis_data_eng_mathew/hadoop/README.md

 Hive is a special form of database built specifically to work with distributed file systems like HDFS.
-Instead of storing all of its data in specialized, vendor-specific files, Hive works with files as-is, using either its' warehouse directory or external files as data sources for its tables.
+Instead of storing all of its data in specialized, vendor-specific files, Hive works with files as-is, using either its warehouse directory or external files as data sources for its tables.
-Hive's tables only enforce their schema when data is loaded from them, using a Serializer-Deserializer, or SerDe.
+Hive's tables only enforce their schema when data is loaded from them, using a Serializer-Deserializer, or SerDe, to parse input and format output.

 Zeppelin Notebook is a service which provides a web-interface for writing distributed jobs using various languages, as long as there is an interpreter available to run it with.
 For this project,